banner

 Contact a Connecticut Marijuana Possession Attorney at Mark Sherman Law Today

-As discussed above, there are many moving parts that surround a 21a-279a marijuana possession ticket.
-Insurance consequences.
-Background check issues.
-DMV suspensions.
-All of these are issues to discuss with a Connecticut marijuana possession lawyer prior to sending in a guilty plea.
+As discussed above, there are many moving parts that surround a 21a-279a illegal marijuana possession ticket or charge.
+Insurance consequences and Background check issues to name a few.
+These are problems to discuss with a Connecticut marijuana possession lawyer prior to sending in a guilty plea.

-While it may seem insignificant at first, there are many moving parts and unexpected consequences to pleading guilty to a possession of marijuana or possession of paraphernalia ticket in Connecticut.
-So if you are facing a possession of marijuana or paraphernalia ticket in Connecticut, you should contact one of the top defense attorneys at The Law Offices of Mark Sherman.
-Our team can help you fight your ticket as quickly and as cost effectively as possible, with the goal of keeping your record clean.
+While it may seem insignificant at first, there are many moving parts and unexpected consequences to pleading guilty to an illegal possession of marijuana ticket or charge in Connecticut.
+So, if you are facing an illegal possession of marijuana charge or ticket in Connecticut, you should contact one of the top defense attorneys at The Law Offices of Mark Sherman.
+Our team can help you fight your case as quickly and as cost effectively as possible, with the goal of keeping your record clean.